julsemaan/anyfile-notepad/README.md

 # ./afn-app.sh webdev
 ```

-The application will then be available though `http://localhost:8000`.
+The application will then be available through `http://localhost:8000`.

 ### Setting up Google Drive for the app